Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Background

-Mark Reynolds, owner of a small realty agency, had purchased a vacant lot at 112 Bayview Drive in early 2022, intending to build a vacation home.
-Elena Castillo, a developer turned resident, claimed a contract breach.
+Mark Reynolds, owner of a small realty agency, had purchased a vacant lot at 112 Bayview Drive in early 2022, intending to build a vacation home. the claimant, a developer turned resident, claimed a contract breach.
 She alleged Mark had verbally promised her first refusal rights on the adjacent property, lot 113 — a parcel Elena had listed with Mark’s agency but then sold to a third party.
 The real estate deal fell through, and Elena insisted Mark had acted in bad faith, causing her financial and reputational harm.

 Timeline of Events